By providing us with your data, you warrant to us that you are over 16 years of age.

 Our lawful ground of processing your personal data to send you marketing communications is either your consent or our legitimate interests (namely to grow our business).

-Under the ePrivacy Regulation, we may send you marketing communications from us if (i) you made a purchase or asked for information from us about our goods or services or (ii) you agreed to receive marketing communications and in each case you have not opted out of receiving such communications since.
+Under the ePrivacy Directive, we may send you marketing communications from us if (i) you made a purchase or asked for information from us about our goods or services or (ii) you agreed to receive marketing communications and in each case you have not opted out of receiving such communications since.
 Under these regulations, if you are a limited company, we may send you marketing emails without your consent.
 However, you can still opt-out of receiving marketing emails from us at any time.

 Before we share your personal data with any third party for their own marketing purposes we will get your express consent.